thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 As long as we have not merged back into mainline we simply do not know how much work is still left to do.
 Merging a single branch into mainline is often not that difficult.
 Yet, integrating multiple parallel branches is painful.
 It requires a significant amount of rework caused by merge conflicts, incompatibilities between features and/or conflicting assumptions from team members that need to be resolved and requires multiple rounds of unplanned retesting and bug fixing.

 Integrating features into mainline becomes an expensive, time-consuming and wildly unpredictable activity.
-Thus the whole IT delivery process becomes very unpredictable, increasing the lead time, and the time to market for new functionality.
+In consequence, the whole IT delivery process becomes very unpredictable, increasing the lead time, and the time to market for new functionality.

-Continuous Integration was exactly introduced to cope with these problems.
-If something is painful, we need to do it more often.
-Bring the pain forward.
-Accordingly, with Continuous Integration in place, a feature grows on mainline.
-On each commit, all automated tests are executed before the push and after the push.
-If a test fails, the team stops and someone fixes the problem immediately.
-Whenever we think the feature is good enough, we release it within minutes.
-This is possible because our codebase is always in a releasable state and always working.
-As a result, enabling on-demand production releases and therefore reducing time to market.

-Remember, our goal is to sustainably minimise our lead time to create a positive business impact!

 ### It is expensive and therefore less efficient